ilya-murzinov/ilya-murzinov.github.io/_drafts/2015-02-25-allure-csharp.markdown

  - It's **expensive** (meaning not free :) )
  - Reports are hard to read and analyse
  - There is no (easy) way to attach anything to test report
- - MS Test doesn't allow to inherit method with attribute
+ - I personally liked NUnit better then MS Test.

-And then I discovered [Allure Framework](http://allure.qatools.ru) - open-source tool which was developed by Yandex test team and provides really great reports.
+And then I discovered [Allure Framework](http://allure.qatools.ru) - open-source tool which was developed by Yandex test team and it provides really great reports.
 You can browse their site, or watch [sample report](http://teamcity.qatools.ru/repository/download/allure_core_master_release/lastSuccessful/index.html?guest=1#/home) to convince youself that it's a very good.
 Allure consists of 2 important parts - adapter and generator.
 Adapter produces XML files in specific format for generator to generate the final report.

 Unfortunately, by the time I found Allure, there was no way to use it in C# project, because there was no adapter for C#.
 So if I wanted to use Allure, I had to develop a little addon for testing framework (MS Test or NUnit) which would generate XML report.

 But that was not a problem for me, I'm an open-source guy, so I quickly decided to develop adapter myself.
 Long story short, this is the result: [core library](https://github.com/allure-framework/allure-csharp-commons) for .NET and [adapter](https://github.com/allure-framework/allure-nunit) for NUnit 2.
-Core library is reusable to make it possible to develop an adapters for any testing framework.
-For example, [@someuser77](https://github.com/someuser77) developed [adapter](https://github.com/allure-framework/allure-mstest-adapter) for MS Test.
+Core library is reusable which makes possible to develop adapters for any .NET testing framework.
+For example, [@someuser77](https://github.com/someuser77) has developed [adapter](https://github.com/allure-framework/allure-mstest-adapter) for MS Test.

+**Disclaimer:** although core library (allure-csharp-commons) is well developed and tested, adapted itself (allure-nunit) may contain some bugs.
+In case of any troubles, you are welcome to raise an issue in  [bug tracker](https://github.com/allure-framework/allure-nunit/issues).
+Pull-requests are of course also welcomed.

 Ok, so we are good to go.